 ‘Lack of sleep affects children’s emotional wellbeing and health,’ says Kavsar Mulla, Family Support worker at Dyson Garden’s Childrens’ Centre.
 ‘Disturbance to the circadian rhythm (the body’s internal sleep clock) can result in a jet lag effect.
 Adequate sleep promotes growth, tissue repair and mental alertness.’

 Thankfully, there are steps you can take to minimise the sleep disruption caused by the change, and encourage restful nights all year round.

-Move their bedtime back gradually
+Move their bedtime later gradually

 Knacker them out!

 While preparing for a clock change, try and make the few days prior very active and tiring.
-This can also help with moving naps back too.
+This can also help with moving naps too.
 Hit the park and the baby groups and aim to have them exhausted!
 Avoid busy activity and tv for an hour before bed, though- the blue light emitted from the tv stops the body winding down.

 Wind down for bedtime